 8.11 It is forbidden to touch and activate all operational equipment or exhibits.

 8.12 Access to the entrance and departure platforms is also forbidden, and visitors may also not linger on the platforms.

-9.1 Photography is forbidden for safety reasons for the duration of the guided tour through the Salt Mine and on the ascent to board the train (risk of falling, injuring other visitors).
+9.1 Photography is not allowed during the entire tour of the Salt Mine and at the ascent point to the mine entrance for reasons of safety (risk of falling, disturbing other visitors).
 Photography is permitted in front of the entrance building if this does not impact on operational safety and public transport.
-Staff at the Salt Mine (guides, supervisors, cloakroom personnel, cashier personnel) may only be photographed with their specific consent (data protection).
+Kindly request permission from staff of the Salt Mine (visitor guides, supervisors, cloakroom personnel, box office personnel), before you photograph them.

 The liability of the Salt Mine and persons contracted by it is limited to the extent that the Salt Mine shall be liable:

 10.1 for the full amount of damages only in cases of wilful intent or gross negligence of its organs or executive employees,